 Stafford Act responses and related National Response Framework (NRF) activities will be accomplished using established dispatch coordination concepts.
 Situation and damage assessment information will be transmitted through established fire suppression intelligence channels.
-Jurisdictional Agencies (as identified in the Master Agreement) are responsible for all planning documents, i.e. land use, resource and fire management plans and decision support documents, for a unit's wildland fire and fuels management program.
+Jurisdictional Agencies (as identified in the Alaska Master Agreement) are responsible for all planning documents (e.g., land use plans, resource management plans, fire management plans, and decision support documents) for a unit's wildland fire and fuels management program.

-Protecting Agencies (as identified in the Master Agreement) implement the actions documented and directed by the appropriate planning documents and decision support documents for initial and extended attack on wildfire incidents.
-They provide the supervision and support including operational oversight, direction and logistical support to incident management teams (IMTs).
+Protecting Agencies (as identified in the Alaska Master Agreement) are responsible for implementing the actions documented and directed by the appropriate planning and decision support documents for initial and extended attack on wildfire incidents.
+They provide the supervision and support including operational oversight, direction, and logistical support to incident management teams (IMTs).